-The IRS will be implementing auditing initiatives to verify employer compliance.
+The IRS administers auditing initiatives to verify employer compliance.
 As 2016 was the first year of composite reporting, some leniency was expected as some errors in the implementation and administration of the ACA measures was expected to carry over from 2015.
 However, the IRS more closely audited employers to assess "good faith" compliance with the ACA standards.
-There may be significant penalties for those who do not demonstrate they have taken assertive steps to implement and manage the required benefit changes.
-2018 will require thorough alignment with the ACA standards moving forward.
+2018 required thorough alignment with the ACA standards moving forward.

 As companies acquire or merge with other companies, benefit consultants and brokers play integral roles during the process.
-It is crucial employee benefit costs are accounted for in the finances of merger and acquisition transactions.
+It is crucial employee benefit costs plus other insurance and risk management elements are accounted for in the finances of merger and acquisition transactions.
 Once deals have been completed, benefit coverage continues and differences between the legacy and new organization benefit designs must be accounted for.
-Healthcare benefits, which can include medical, pharmacy, dental, vision, rehabilitation, disability and other care facets, continue to be more closely managed.
-Health insurance companies and managed care organizations seek to offer more services as a marketing / revenue driver but continually are seeking ways to cut costs and risks for themselves and their customers.
+Beginning with the alignment of benefits, additional financial analysis and the organization of various member eligibility files, the process typically moves forward in transitioning the acquired organization's benefits programs into the parent host organization healthcare programs.